-Financial aid is available for those who qualify.
+All Remington College campuses, including this one, participate in Federal Student Financial Aid Programs (Title IV).
+Accordingly, financial aid is available for those who qualify.
 (For a detailed discussion of available financial aid and financial assistance programs, refer to the Financial Aid section of this Catalog.)

-In addition to financial aid and financial assistance services, each Remington College campus also offers placement assistance to assist students in their effort to find suitable employment upon completion of their program of study.
+In addition to financial aid and financial assistance services, Remington College also offers placement assistance to assist students in their effort to find suitable employment upon completion of their program of study.
 (For more information see the Student Services section of this Catalog.)